opencluster/design/Locks/Locks.md

 There are multiple ways that clients can find and continue connected to the Locks services.
 A round-robin DNS entry could point to mulitple servers.
 When the client gets connected to one server, it can request and receive connectivity details for other locks servers in the network.
 The service can be configured to only provide this information if the client has connected with a valid client certificate, or it could be left open where any connected client can request the information.

 This means that the client connects to one of the servers, and then can use the connection information returned for all the other servers to determine which one is the most appropriate one.

+To determine the appropriate server to connect to, the client can specify its LocationDomain and the server it connected to, will return a number of servers to connect to.

-The client can send a request and determine the response time, for each of the servers, to determine which one gives the quickest response.
+The client can also send a request and determine the response time, for each of the servers, to determine which one gives the quickest response.
 It is therefore up the client to determine which locks server is the correct one to connect to.

 The clients can also request to receive notifications when other locks servers move around (become available, or are removed).

 The service can also be configured to not provide any information about the servers to the clients.
-In this case, the service might sit behind a load-balancer (or multiple load-balancers), and the client will always connect to a specific connection.
+In this case, the service might sit behind a load-balancer (or multiple load-balancers), or a Locks-Proxy, and the client will always connect to a specific connection.

 ## Location Domains

-NOTE: Due to the complexity of Location Domains, and the limited use-cases for it, currently Location Domains will have limited supported in the Locks system.
+NOTE: Due to the complexity of Location Domains, and the limited use-cases for it, currently Location Domains will have limited support in the Locks system.
 All nodes in the cluster will need to be active, and free to communicate with each other.
-Location Domains will purely be used to assist the clients in connecting to servers that are most local to them.
+Location Domains will purely be used to assist the clients in connecting to servers that are most local to them, and to co-ordinate the number of copies of the LockData are kept within each LocationDomain.
 There will be no effort to isolate or co-ordinate communications between nodes in different location domains.

 Most OpenCluster products support [Location Domains](../LocationDomains.md), and the Locks product does as well.